Last Updated: February 8, 2026

 Why Solo Operators Don’t Need Enterprise Features

-These features aren’t useless—they become essential when you hire employees.
+These features are not useless — they become essential when you hire employees.
 But paying for them before you need them is like buying a school bus when you don’t have kids yet.
 It’s not wrong, it’s just wasteful.

 What Software Companies Won’t Tell You

-The dirty secret of field service software: every company wants to sell you the $150+ plan because that’s where their profit margins live.
-The marketing all shows teams of technicians, office staff answering phones, and sophisticated dashboards.
-That’s not your business—not yet, maybe not ever.
+The reality of field service software: every company wants to sell you the $150+ plan because that’s where their profit margins are.
+The marketing shows teams of technicians, office staff answering phones, and sophisticated dashboards.
+That is not your business — not yet, maybe not ever.

 Some contractors never want to grow beyond solo operations.
-They like the flexibility, the simplicity, the fact that they keep 100% of their margin instead of managing employee drama.
-If that’s you, then “starter” plans designed to upsell you to enterprise features are solving problems you don’t have and won’t have.
+They like the flexibility, the simplicity, the fact that they keep 100% of their margin instead of managing employee situations.
+If that’s you, then starter plans designed to upsell you to enterprise features are solving problems you don’t have and won’t have.

 The goal isn’t to buy software that makes you look like a Fortune 500 company.
 The goal is to solve three specific problems every solo contractor faces.